AnindyaPaul/CommunityBlogProject/README.md

 Community Blog for sharing thoughts.

-Done as a project of Software Design Pattern (3-1) course.
+Done as a project for Software Design Pattern (3-1) course.